mattermost/mattermost-developer-documentation/site/content/blog/2020-06-10-opentracing.md

 So we've basically implemented two decorators over original `Speak()` method.
 First we started timing the execution in `MeasureAnimal`, then passed it to `TraceAnimal`, which in turn called the actual `Speak()` implementation.

-This works great and stays performant since we don't use any dynamic techniques here like `reflection`, however this is very verbose and requires us to write a lot of wrapper code, and that's no fun at all.
+This works great and stays performant since we don't use any dynamic techniques here like reflection, however this is very verbose and requires us to write a lot of wrapper code, and that's no fun at all.
 We can do better!

 ### Code parsing using AST